tbadet/teaching/Bioinformatic_tools/Introduction_0/README.md

 ***As a little exercise:***

-Use the echo "Hello again!" >> new_file.txt command to add at least 11 lines to your new_file.txt.
+Use the echo "Hello again!" >> new_file.txt command to add it as a new line to your new_file.txt.

 Use now the head command to create a new file called only_the_top3.txt containing the first three lines of new_file.txt.